-We can conclude from the above section that the encoder configuration can cause unexpected latency spikes during the stream.
+From the above section it can be concluded that the encoder configuration can cause unexpected latency spikes during the stream.

-To have a closer look at the encoder behavior, we have plotted the boxplot for the frame inter-arrival duration both at the sender side (encoder) and the receiver side (Media Gateway) (i.e., After receiving frames over 5G).
+To have a closer look at the encoder behavior, the team plotted the boxplot for the frame inter-arrival duration both at the sender side (encoder) and the receiver side (Media Gateway) (i.e., After receiving frames over 5G).